chipxsd/stream-based-sync/stream-based-sync.md

 properties define the arguments we pass into the methods.

 ![fig.22 - Resemblance Between Event and List](./images/fig-22-resemblance-between-event-and-list.png "fig. 22 - Resemblance Between Event and List")

-{ fig.22 - a screenshot of `Todo.List` and `Sync.Event` class definition
-  with arrows pointing out similarities }

 ```swift
 public class List: NSObject {